 WHAT IS CHEMICAL INJECTION / SOIL INJECTION FOUNDATION REPAIR?

-Non-toxic, water soluble chemicals (potassium ions and ammonium salts) are injected into the ground under your building.
+Soil Injection uses non-toxic, water soluble chemicals (potassium ions and ammonium salts) that are injected into the ground under your building.
 These chemicals inhibit soil’s ability to absorb water so that when it rains your soils do not swell up.

 WHEN IS IT USED?